builtnorth/extended-cpts-extras/README.md

 1. **Featured Image Column Width**: Customize the width of the featured image column in the admin list view.
 2. **Remove Meta Boxes**: Easily remove unwanted meta boxes from the post edit screen (useful for Gutenberg).
 3. **Register Meta**: Register custom meta fields for your post types with support for the REST API.
-4. **Modify Existing Post Types**: Add additional features to existing post types, including:
+4. **Modify Existing Post Types**: Add additional features to existing post types.
+Note that the the below features work correctly out of the box on the Extended CPTs package when registeting a **new** post type.
+It is only necessary to use the `extended_post_type_modify_existing()` function when modifying an **existing** post type.
+Theses features include:

     - Custom templates
     - Template locking
     - Menu position